csswizardry/csswizardry.github.com/code-reviews.md

 4. **Handover:** Once you and your team have had chance to read and digest the report, you’ll likely have some questions or comments.
-We’ll hold a formal handover session to ensure that you fully understand the entirety of the audit document, and know what you need to do next.
+We’ll hold a formal handover session to ensure that you fully understand the entirety of the audit document and know what you need to do next.
-5. **Reconvene:** One to three months later—depending on what would be most appropriate for your organisation—I drop back in and conduct a brief audit against your to-do list that I left you with.
+5. **Reconvene:** One to three months later—depending on what would be most appropriate for your organisation—I’ll drop back in and conduct a brief audit against your to-do list that I left you with.
 This phase ensures you’re accountable, as well as shows me where any regressions may have happened or what you may have struggled to overcome.